olaw0002/knowledgebase/src/knowledge/staging/index.md

 (https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html)

-- In bucket list, we can select the bucket we are using for backup, then select **management** tab and chose Create lifecycle rule.
-The configuration now is apply to all the objects in the bucket.
+- In the bucket list, we can select the bucket we are using for backup, then select **management** tab and chose to Create a lifecycle rule.
+The configuration now applies to all the objects in the bucket.
 - There are several options in the lifecycle rule.
 The configuration now is to Permanently delete previous versions of objects in a 90 days cycle
 - S3 bucket policy
   If we need to modify which user can access the bucket, we need to set the Bucket policy which is in the **Permissions** tab.
-  <br>The policy now allows the user that created for the website application to write to the bucket.
+  <br>The policy now allows the user that created the website application to write to the bucket.
 Also, the Bucket and objects are not public.

 <!-- ### Backup container selection -->